The Southwest Indians’ Humpbacked Flute Player

 There is no way to know with certainty what the artist had in mind, but his work can set your imagination churning.

 Kokopelli has stirred imaginations for a long time.
 Of the lexicon of characters featured in the age-old religions, rituals, folk tales, ceramics, rock art and murals of Southwestern Indians, there are few more enduring than Kokopelli.
-He is so irresistibly charismatic that he had been reinvented time and again for well over 1000 years by southwestern artists, craftsmen and storytellers.
+He is so irresistibly charismatic that he was reinvented time and again for well over 1,000 years by southwestern artists, craftsmen and storytellers.
 The process continues to this day.

 In the modern genre, he usually wears a kilt and sash and a feathered headdress.
 Back arced forward like a rainbow, he plays his ancient instrument.
 He dances solemnly.
 He graces paintings, sculptures, ceramics, jewelry, textiles and books in galleries and festivals in New Mexico, Arizona, Utah, Colorado and western Texas.
 He is an icon of the region.